ELELAB/cancermuts/docs/tutorial.md

 It is possible to downloaded metadata about the downloaded aminoacid mutations as well by using the `metadata` argument of `add_mutations`, which supports a list of strings, one for each metadata type.
+This is usually recommended.
 By default no metadata are added.
 Supported metadata for cBioPortal are:

 * `cancer_type`: type of cancer the mutation was found in, depending on the study
 * `cancer_study`: cBioPortal study the mutation was found in